czarandy/czarandy.github.io/_poems/2003-forum.md

 layout: poem
 title: The Forum
 year: 2003
+description: A high school poem about noise, inanity, and the forum of insanity.
 ---

 Here is another poem I wrote in high school.
 And there's a good chance that high school was exactly what I was writing about.